slashformotion/hugo-tufte/README.md

 - `copyright` string: Custom copyright notice.
 - `math` boolean: Site wide kill switch for Latex support
 - `katex` boolean: if "katex" is set to true katex will be used to render LaTex, if not MathJax will be used instead
+- `codeBlocksDark` boolean: if true, code blocks will use a dark theme.

 ### Page Parameters